dylan-lang/dylan-programming-book/source/macros.rst

 is not visible to the body code.
 We could use ``again`` instead of ``i`` as our repetition count without a problem.

+.. topic:: Comparison with C:

-#. *Comparison with C:* All C macros have the syntax of function calls,
-   making it impossible to write language extensions such as ``repeat``.
+   All C macros have the syntax of function calls, making it impossible to write language extensions such as ``repeat``.
 By using language-based constraints, such as the ``body`` constraint used here, Dylan macros can match language forms, and thus can create extensions that are consistent with the base language.

 Note that we would have to document how ``repeat`` works for other users, or they might be surprised if they tried to use ``stop!`` instead of ``i``